Jerome-openclassroom/Mountain_Bocage_Soil_Analysis/README.md

 - **Conclusion:**
   - **Chronic aluminium risk is negligible.**
   - **Temporary spikes possible after severe forest blowdown and heavy rain.**
+> ✅ Note: Since the spring water is not chlorinated or treated with aluminium-based coagulants, any aluminium detected in tap water would directly reflects natural substrate mobilization (e.g. E horizon leaching, exposed phonolithe or granite weathering).

 ### GENERAL CONCLUSIONS